sch93nz/comp308_Ass3/work/README.txt

 	Esc kills the program.

-3) How to run your code, if it differs from the original assignment: normally everything should be hard coded and i think i took care of the problem with the locations on the ecs machines being different to my windows machine.
+3) How to run your code, if it differs from the original assignment: normally everything should be hard coded and i think i took care of the problem with the locations on the ecs machines being different to my windows machine and i have just checked if it compiles on the ecs machines.